EndlingAlien/EndlingAlien/README.md

 I apply this to every line of code I write.
 There’s no harm in failing, no harm in reviewing, and definitely no harm in trying.

 **Do it scared.**
-You could avoid it—sure, that would be easier—or you could do it anyway and watch courage find its way to you.
+Courage and strength come after the doing, not before.

 **“There’s no free lunch.”** — Grandpa
 You want something?
 Earn it.
 How?
-The only way: with good, honest, hard work.
+The only way: good, honest, hard work.

 ---